konflux-ci/service-provider-integration-operator/README.md

 ## Building & Testing
 This project provides a `Makefile` to run all the usual development tasks.
 If you simply run `make` without any arguments, you'll get a list of available "targets".

-To build the project one needs to invoke:
+To build the project one needs to invoke (builds both `operator` and `oauth` binaries into `bin/` folder):

 ```
 make build
 ```

-To test the code:
+To test the code (!tests requires running cluster in kubectl context):

 ```
 make test